qudini/qudini-reactive/qudini-reactive-metrics/README.md

     gauge-name-prefix: yourprefix
 ```

-By default, those two values will be read from the JAR file's manifest, respectively `Implementation-Title` and `Implementation-Version`.
+These two values will be read from `com.qudini.reactive.utils.build.BuildInfoService`, [see the defaults and how to override them if needed](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils).

-You can override this behaviour by registering a component implementing `com.qudini.reactive.metrics.buildinfo.BuildInfoService`.

 ### Probes